GJWT/nodeOIDCMsg/src/oicMsg/jose/jwa/README.md

 to decode the signature.

 As of nodejs *v0.11.8*, SPKAC support was introduce.
-If your nodeJs version satisfies, then you can pass an object `{ key: '..', passphrase: '...' }`
+If your nodeJs version satisfies, then you can pass an object `{
+key:
+  '..', passphrase : '...' }`

 ## jwa#verify(input, signature, secretOrPublicKey)